The documentation you're currently reading is for version 2.5.1. Click here to view documentation for the latest stable version.

 - Grab packs from the SCM.
 If the SCM is git then you can directly install them with

 st2 pack install <repo-url>=<pack-list>>

 - Reconfigure all external services to point to the new BWC instance.

 - Load your keys to the datastore:

 st2 key load kv_file.json.
-You might have to readjust the JSON files to include
+You might have to adjust the JSON files to include

-secretif you are upgrading from version < 1.5 to 1.5 onwards.
+secretif you are upgrading from a version < 1.5.
 See migration script in

 - Back up audit log from